Add amazing fabric textured panels to an Ikea Tarva dresser! This unique and easy Ikea Tarva makeover will leave you swooning!

 Step 4 – Give the whole dresser frame a good sanding with a 220 grit paper.Unfinished Ikea furniture is not smooth to touch and needs this for a smooth finish

-Step 8 – Now on to the drawers – while the frame is drying between coats, give all the drawers a coat of spray primer, followed by silver spray paint.
-This one is my favorite!
+Step 8 – Now for the drawers – while the frame is drying between coats, give all the drawers a coat of spray primer, followed by silver spray paint.
+Find your favorite silver spray paint with my best silver spray paint comparison.

 Step 9 – Cut burlap to drawer size.
 Using spray adhesive, glue the burlap to the drawer.
 Make sure to smooth out any wrinkles.
 I love how the silver shines through the gaps in the burlap.